-Etruscan bullæ-The Ashantis and wire work-Egyptia amulets-New Zealand jade amulets-Scandinavia: bracteates-Renaissance work-Pendants in England.
+Etruscan bullæ-The Ashantis and wire work-Egyptian amulets-New Zealand jade amulets-Scandinavian bracteates-Renaissance work-Pendants in England.

-- PENDANTS are a natural corollary to necklaces, and may be defined as object of veneration or beauty, which are or were worn suspended from necklaces, or in late times, perhaps fastened on to clothing by means of a pin, as they were worn, for in stance, by Queen Elizabeth.
-It is probable that the earliest pendants were supposed to have magical powers, and were worn as charms against danger or disease. - Even as late as Etruscan times, the large ornamental bullæ, made of two bossed plates of gold soldered at their edges, usually contained some charm or other.
-Rats' ears it such receptacles were amulets against the evil eye, sleeplessness was cured by wearing a bat's head, and so on; and many of these amulets were also engraved with magic words or names of power.
+PENDANTS are a natural corollary to necklaces, and may be defined as objects of veneration or beauty, which are or were worn suspended from necklaces, or in later times, perhaps fastened on to clothing by means of a pin, as they were worn, for instance, by Queen Elizabeth.
+It is probable that the earliest pendants were supposed to have magical powers, and were worn as charms against danger or disease.

+Even as late as Etruscan times, the large ornamental bullæ, made of two bossed plates of gold soldered at their edges, usually contained some charm or other.
+Rats' ears in such receptacles were amulets against the evil eye, sleeplessness was cured by wearing a bat's head, and so on; and many of these amulets were also engraved with magic words or names of power.
 Different materials again were worn attached to necklaces or bracelets, in the hope of benefiting by their mysterious influences: agates tied with lion's hair dispersed storms, and preserved the wearer from serpents' venom; the amethyst preserved its owner from being overcome with wine; the swastika or triskele engraved upon discs of gold or silver, or at the back of other ornaments, brought good luck; small pointed pieces of coral were valued as preservatives against the evil eye-indeed, they still are in some parts of the Continent; and objects of horseshoe shape have been considered fortunate from time immemorial.

-Most of the quite early pendants made by savages were of a perishable nature-bits of dried skins and parts of animals, claws, eggs, and such objects as would soon decay presently when bone, ivory or tortoiseshell carved into particular shapes, several o larger pieces may be counted as pendant; as a rule savages made the component pa their necklaces of nearly the same size, a such a case the small depending objects a not properly be counted as pendants.
+Most of the quite early pendants made by savages were of a perishable nature-bits of dried skins and parts of animals, claws, eggs, and such objects as would soon decay; but presently when bone, ivory or tortoiseshell were carved into particular shapes, several of the larger pieces may be counted as pendants, but as a rule savages made the component parts of their necklaces of nearly the same size, and in such a case the small depending objects would not properly be counted as pendants.

-The work of the Ashantis in gold, alth not ancient, no doubt exemplifies the man which gold may very likely have been us first by savages to produce ornaments.
-I otherwise than simply pierced and worn nugget.
-This remarkable work, which is paratively plentiful, is nearly always made wire cleverly coiled together and soldered.
+The work of the Ashantis in gold, although not ancient, no doubt exemplifies the manner in which gold may very likely have been used at first by savages to produce ornaments.
+I mean otherwise than simply pierced and worn as a nugget.
+This remarkable work, which is comparatively plentiful, is nearly always made with wire cleverly coiled together and soldered.

-Although the Ashanti goldsmiths are capable of making original designs, seven the pendants made by them are copies of Western work.
-Watch wheels are favor models, and the copies are roughly and lateral ously made on a magnified scale.
-It examples are copies of teeth, and even high jaws, and others again flat discs of solwire on which designs are outlined in wire superimposed and striated with hammer or chisel marks.
+Although the Ashanti goldsmiths are quite capable of making original designs, several of the pendants made by them are copies of bits of Western work.
+Watch wheels are favourite models, and the copies are roughly and laboriously made on a magnified scale.
+Other examples are copies of teeth, and even human jaws, and others again flat discs of soldered wire on which designs are outlined in other wire superimposed and striated with small hammer or chisel marks.

-The pectoral plates found on so many c
+The pectoral plates found on so many of the

-Egyptian mummies are of very elaborate design and skilful workmanship; they vary from gold inlaid with coloured stones and composition to simple soft stone carvings, and they always represent some Egyptian scene, with gods and emblems.
+Egyptian mummies are of very elaborate design and skilful workmanship; they vary from gold inlaid with coloured stones and composition to simple soft stone carvings, and they always represent some Egyptian scene with gods and emblems.
 Large scarabæi were sometimes set as pendants, and were suspended from torques of gold, gold wire, or chains of gold rings.
 Circular plates of gold showing cartouches of kings upon them were suspended in a similar way, as were also ornaments of silver.